jab/bidict/docs/other-bidict-types.rst

   not the order of the items in its inverse.

-On the other hand, if your code is actually depending on the order, using an ordered bidict explicitly makes for clearer code.
+On the other hand, if your code is actually depending on the order, using an explicitly-ordered bidict type makes for clearer code.

 :class:`~bidict.OrderedBidict` also gives you additional ordering-related mutating APIs, such as